 Sand augers are great for digging holes to set umbrella posts, and they’re also useful to help you install a beach volleyball net or a badminton net.
 If you want to set up a tent or portable pavilion for extra shade or some outdoor entertaining space on the beach, then a sand auger is a handy tool.

-For event planners or people organizing a beach party or beachside wedding, there are even more uses.
+For event planners or anyone organizing a beach party or beachside wedding, there are even more uses.
 An auger is excellent for setting up tents and pavilions.
 If you plan to use staked vases for flowers, tiki torches or other bits of decor that need to be anchored deep in the sand, an auger is an essential tool to help you get the job done quickly.

 Why Is an Auger Better Than a Shovel?